 Why Is Accounting a Job of Tomorrow?

 As businesses large and small continue to grow, accountants will be needed more than ever to ensure that operations are being run efficiently without financial loss and with a healthy profit margin to help foster prosperity for years to come.
 Even for nonprofit organizations, accountants must make sure the groups break even, or else they face the risk of going into debt and shuttering.
-Employment opportunities for accountants are expected to increase 18 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for accountants are expected to increase 18 percent, according to the Bureau of Labor Statistics.

 What Does an Accountant Do?